pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The universe is not required to be in perfect harmony with human ambition."
 --Carl Sagan

 “From this distant vantage point, the Earth might not seem of any particular interest.
 But for us, it's different.
 Consider again that dot.
 That's here, that's home, that's us.
 On it, everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
-The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar", every "supreme leader", every saint and sinner in the history of our species lived there––on a mote of dust suspended in a sunbeam.
+The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar", every "supreme leader", every saint and sinner in the history of our species lived there----on a mote of dust suspended in a sunbeam.
-The Earth is a very small stage in a vast cosmic arena.
+&emsp;&emsp;&emsp;The Earth is a very small stage in a vast cosmic arena.
 Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
 Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.
-Our posturings, our imagined self-importance, the delusion that we have some privileged position in the Universe, are challenged by this point of pale light.
+&emsp;&emsp;&emsp;Our posturings, our imagined self-importance, the delusion that we have some privileged position in the Universe, are challenged by this point of pale light.
 Our planet is a lonely speck in the great enveloping cosmic dark.
 In our obscurity, in all this vastness, there is no hint that help will come from elsewhere to save us from ourselves.
-The Earth is the only world known so far to harbor life.
+&emsp;&emsp;&emsp;The Earth is the only world known so far to harbor life.
 There is nowhere else, at least in the near future, to which our species could migrate.
 Visit, yes.
 Settle, not yet.
 Like it or not, for the moment the Earth is where we make our stand.
-It has been said that astronomy is a humbling and character-building experience.
+&emsp;&emsp;&emsp;It has been said that astronomy is a humbling and character-building experience.
 There is perhaps no better demonstration of the folly of human conciets than this distant image of our tiny world.
 To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known.”
 --Carl Sagan

 "Those worlds in space are as countless as all the grains of sand on all the beaches of the earth.
 Each  of those worlds is as real as ours.
 In every one of them there’s a succession of incidents, events, occurrences which influence its future.
 Countless worlds, numberless moments, an immensity of space and time.
 And our small planet at this moment: here we face a critical branch point in history.
 What we do with our world right now will propagate down through the centuries and powerfully affect the destiny of our descendents.
 It is well within our power to destroy our civilization and perhaps our species as well.
 If we capitulate to superstition or greed or stupidity, we could plunge our world into a darkness deeper than the time between the collapse of classical civilization and the Italian  Renaissance.
 But we’re also capable of using our compassion and our intelligence, our technology and our wealth, to make an abundant and meaningful life for every inhabitant of this planet, to enhance  enormously our understanding of the universe and to carry us to the stars."